UWSEDS-aut17/uwseds-group-zero/README.md

 ### Problem

-Our projects aims at the problem of objection detection and labeling, this appears in fields like robot manipulation, self driving car, etc. We will first use the data to train a model, then use the model to detect five different objecs(vehicle, pedestrian, cyclist and traffic lights) with different media.
+Our projects aims at the problem of objection detection and labeling, this appears in fields like robot manipulation, self driving car, etc. We will first use the data to train a model, then use the model to detect four different objecs(vehicle, pedestrian, cyclist and traffic lights) with different media.

 ![](/1.png)